What to Expect on a Sunday Morning

 ANNOUNCEMENTS & WELCOME:

-Featured announcements are made by a member of the Board of Trustees at 10:25 am.
+Featured announcements are made by a member of the Board of Trustees during the first few minutes of the service.
 Then visitors are invited to stand and introduce themselves if they would like to do so.
 This helps us find newcomers at coffee after the service.

 PRELUDE: